ronangaillard/logitech-keyjack/README.md

 # Keyjacking the Logitech K400

+## Notice

+If you're looking for a cleaner repo with a full logitech wireless mouse emulation running on Arduino you can visit : https://github.com/ronangaillard/logitech-mouse

 ## Purpose

 Keyjacking the Logitech K400 to prove securtiy issues with wireless input devices, and use Logitech dongle for our IMU mouse (WIP).